typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

-The definition above contains also a relationship.
-We learned earlier how to [define a relationship](#defining-a-relationship).
+The definition above contains a relationship that has not been explicitly defined here.
+We learned earlier how to [define a relationship](#define-a-relationship).

-### Subtyping an attribute
+### Subtype an attribute
-An attribute can be defined to inherit another attribute.
+We can define an attribute to inherit the datatype, attributes owned and roles played by another attribute.

 <div class="gtabs dark" data-parse-to-html="true">